-It is with great pleasure that the Department of Education can announce its' student exchange program in collaboration with the Universities of Birmingham, Dortmund, Groningen and Budapest.
+It is with great pleasure that the Department of Education can announce its student exchange program in collaboration with the Universities of Birmingham, Dortmund, Groningen and Budapest.
 The first students arrived at NTNU in the fall of 2012 and we hope many more will come.
 The agreement opens up the possibility for our own students to study one semester abroad, as well as accepting students from the coadjutant Universities.
-We wish the exchange students very welcome to our University; we look forward to having you here!
+We wish the exchange students very welcome to our University, and look forward to having you here!

 The academic year in Norway is from August to June and it is divided into two semesters which run from mid-August to December and January to June.
 During their stay, the exchange students will be completing four courses, each earning them 7.5 ECTS credits.
 During the fall semester lectures and workshops related to these courses are normally held in week 34 through week 47.
 These courses are held by both the Department of Education and the Norwegian Centre for Child Research (NOSEB).
 The assessment form varies from written assignments to individual written exams which are held in December.

 The Department of Education is situated at Dragvoll campus just east of Trondheim city, a trip that takes about 20 minutes by buss.
 There are several buss links with busses going approximately every 10 minutes in either direction, making the trip to and from Dragvoll very easy.
-Exchange students coming to Trondheim are advised to visit the following link where they can read more about what to do in Trondheim, how to get around, and which attractions might be worth paying a visit.
+Exchange students coming to Trondheim are advised to read more about what to do in Trondheim, how to get around, and which attractions might be worth paying a visit.

 - The Office of International Relations is the liaison between NTNU and other institutions for scholarship arrangements and international educational programs.

 - Living in Trondheim